nusolar/training-f23/src/system/goals.md

 We will not always have access to live CAN data from the solar car during our meetings.
 Initial work was done last year to provide virtual CAN data generation, loosely based on previous CAN traffic.
-This project will expand upon this work to introduce data mocking based more accuracetly on observed signals.
+This project will expand upon this work to introduce data mocking based more accurately on observed signals.

 It would also be nice to be able to save CAN traffic and replay it at a later time.
 We have done this sporadically and in a limited capacity in the past,